ZoeLeBlanc/IntroToDH2020/_site/week6/intro_pandas.md

 pipenv run jupyter notebook
 ```

 This command immediately opens the Jupyter interface in our browser.
+Go